alirahimi818/qr-bonus-card/readme.txt

 This plugin does not require registration for users and works based on cookies.
 (It is easy for the user)

-This plugin works with 3 pages:
+This plugin works with 2 pages:

-yourdomain.com/qr-bonus-generate/ => generate QR-Code
 yourdomain.com/qr-bonus-show/ => make QR-Code for User
 yourdomain.com/qr-bonus-profile/ => User profile page (card and details...)

 == Screenshots ==

 1. list of scan QR-Code
-2. list of User Wins
+2. list of Winners
 3. setting
 4. QR-Code Generator
 5. User Bonus Profile

 == Changelog ==

+= 1.2.0 =
+remove back-end qr-code generator use a javascript qr-code maker use sweet alert for admin update database for new user update translate

 = 1.1.1 =
 include bug fixed